Sending

 How to make a bitcoin transaction

-So you've just bought some bitcoin and withdrawn them to your wallet, and now you want to send some bitcoins to someone else.
+So you've just bought some bitcoin and withdrawn them to your wallet.
+Now you want to send some bitcoins to someone else.

 This is where you need to make a transaction.